BilalSadiq421/BilalSadiq421/README.md

 🎓 I studied @ AppAcademy and the University of Central Punjab 🌱 I’m currently learning React Native
-👯 I’m looking to collaborate on any open-source project 🤔 I’m looking to work with Solidity and Rust based projects 💬 Ask me about tech or the outdoors
+👯 I’m looking to collaborate on any open-source project 🤔 I’m looking to work with Desktop/Mobile apps,  Solidity and Rust based projects 💬 Ask me about tech or the outdoors
 📫 How to reach me: send a message on LinkedIn or via Email ⚡ Fun fact: my favorite food is Italian